 and The Rocky Mountain Christian

 When they're finished in a few months they'll be broadcast on about 2,000 radio stations around the world.

-The Giant Killer is now available for pre-order, and on that page you can hear my voice in the Behind the Scenes Recordings at 19 seconds and 1:23.
+The Giant Killer is now available, and on that page you can hear my voice in the Behind the Scenes Recordings at 19 seconds and 1:23.